Master of Public Administration (MPA)

 Our graduates work in a variety of public sector, nonprofit and private sector situations.
 As you would expect, our international students tend to return to their homes and find public sector jobs.
 Our domestic graduates are placed in all manner of public and nonprofit positions at the national, state and local level.
 Additionally, some go on to private sector work or obtain further education.

-Below are data reflecting the ways in which we normally report employment data for the three most recent cohorts about which we have final information.
+Below are data reflecting the ways in which we normally report employment data for the four most recent cohorts about which we have final information.